 What are the effects of catnip?

-There are many valid theories to explain the global appeal of cats , including our obsession with watching videos of them online.
-However, in terms of the pure entertainment value of felines , our fascination is likely due to their seemingly endless repertoire of bizarre behaviors.
+There are many plausible theories to explain the global appeal of cats , including our obsession with watching videos of them online.
+However, in terms of feline entertainment value, our fascination likely stems from their seemingly endless repertoire of bizarre behaviors.

-From the ability to "trap" your cat by simply drawing a square around it, to cats that seem to panic when presented with a cucumber, our feline companions are as entertaining as they are perplexing.
+Whether it's the possibility of "trapping" your cat by simply drawing a square around it or the cats that seem to panic when presented with a cucumber, our feline companions are as entertaining as they are perplexing.

-When it comes to their seemingly odd reactions to things, their response to an unassuming plant from the mint family is no exception.
+When it comes to their seemingly strange reactions to things, their response to an unassuming plant belonging to the mint family is no exception.

-Nepeta Cataria , or more commonly known as Catnip , is a plant native to parts of Europe and Asia, well known for its properties of attracting (and provoking) domestic cats and several other felids (not domesticated), including lions, leopards and jaguars.
-Reactions to catnip typically consist of sniffing, licking, biting, rubbing or rolling on the plant, shaking the head, drooling, vocalizing, and even kicking the back paws.
+Nepeta cataria , or catnip , is a plant native to parts of Europe and Asia, well-known for its ability to attract (and provoke) domestic cats and several other (undomesticated) felines , including lions, leopards, and jaguars.
+Reactions to catnip typically include sniffing, licking, biting, rubbing, or rolling on the plant, shaking the head, drooling, vocalizing, and even kicking with hind paws.

-The kryptonite status of catnip also called catmint is due to a specific chemical compound called nepalactalone that the plant naturally releases when its leaves or stem are dry.
-This chemical compound binds to protein receptors in the cat's nose, which then stimulate sensory neurons, resulting in changes in brain activity.
+The kryptonite-like properties of catnip, also known as catmint, are due to a specific chemical compound called nepalactalone , which the plant naturally releases when its leaves or stem are dry.
+This chemical compound binds to protein receptors in the cat's nose, which then stimulate sensory neurons, leading to changes in brain activity.

-These mood-altering effects usually last between five and fifteen minutes, although some cats react more intensely and last longer than others.
-Interestingly, the ability to react to dried catnip is believed to be hereditary, with one in three adult cats apparently immune to its effects.
+These psychotropic effects typically last between five and fifteen minutes, although some cats react more intensely and for longer than others.
+Interestingly, the ability to react to dried catnip appears to be hereditary, with one in three adult cats seemingly immune to its effects.

-However, other scientists argue that all cats may have the ability to react to catmint , but some are active responders and others are more passive, with differences in the intensity of reactions being influenced by their age, sex and sterilization status.
+However, other scientists claim that all cats can have the ability to react to catnip , but that some are active responders and others more passive, with differences in the intensity of reactions being influenced by their age, sex, and neuter status.

 Is catnip a drug for cats?

-Many adult cats are certainly very attracted to this dry catnip and actively seek it out in their environment.
-For these reasons, catnip is often used (in its dried form) to encourage cats to use their scratching posts - rather than the arm of our expensive new couch.
+Many adult cats are certainly very attracted to dried catnip and actively seek it out in their environment.
+For these reasons, catnip is often used (in its dried form) to encourage cats to use their scratching posts—rather than the arm of our expensive new sofa.
 It is also commonly placed in cat toys or planted in gardens as a source of enrichment for cats.

-However, a recent study indicates that exposure of cats to nepalactalone leads to an increase in a peptide hormone associated with pleasure.
-This suggests that catnip may have some pretty potent feel-good properties for cats.
+However, a recent study indicates that exposing cats to nepalactalone leads to an increase in a peptide hormone associated with pleasure.
+This suggests that catnip may have quite potent feel-good properties for cats.

 Interestingly, the authors also found that cats covered in nepalactalone were less likely to be bothered by mosquitoes.
-This provides an evolutionarily appropriate explanation for cats' innate attraction (and reaction) to this plant - covering oneself in catnip might provide a feeling of well-being, but also help keep these pesky insects at bay.
+This provides a plausible evolutionary explanation for cats' innate attraction to (and reaction to) this plant—covering themselves in catnip could provide a sense of well-being, but also help keep these pesky insects at bay.

 Is it dangerous to give catnip to your cat?

-Although catnip has been proven to have pleasant side effects, not everything we like – or at least what appeals to us – is good for us.
-The heightened excitement and altered state of consciousness that likely occurs in active people is not always welcome.
+While catnip has been shown to have pleasant side effects, not everything we like—or at least find appealing—is necessarily good for us.
+The heightened arousal and altered state of consciousness that likely occur in active individuals are not always welcome.

-In situations where cats feel anxious, insecure, or out of control, they tend to seek out sources of security rather than stimulation.
-Under these circumstances, the last thing cats probably want is to go on some kind of hallucinogenic trip.
+In situations where cats feel anxious, uncertain, or out of control, they tend to seek out sources of security rather than stimulation.
+In these circumstances, the last thing cats likely want is to take some kind of hallucinogenic trip.

-While it might be fun for us to watch their antics while high on catnip , we have to ask ourselves if we're doing it for cats' sake or just for fun.
-We must also avoid disturbing or trying to pet cats under the influence of this dried herb .
+While it might be amusing for us to watch their antics under the influence of catnip , we must ask ourselves if we are doing so in the cats' best interest or simply for our own entertainment.
+We should also avoid disturbing or attempting to pet cats under the influence of this dried herb .

-Good to know: young kittens under 3 months old are not receptive to this herb.
-No need to offer them at this age.
+Good to know: kittens under 3 months old are not receptive to this herb.
+Therefore, it's pointless to offer it to them at this age.

 Are there any alternatives to catnip?